Private Student Loans for March 2023

 3. You have a variable interest rate

-Variable interest loans, also called floating interest loans, often have lower interest rates than fixed loans at first, but the interest rate can fluctuate over time depending on market trends.
-If your variable interest rate increases, your loan will accrue more interest and you will have to make a larger payment each month.
+Variable interest loans (also called “floating interest loans”) might have lower interest rates than equivalent fixed loans at first, but the interest rate can change over time, depending on market trends.
+If your variable interest rate increases, your loan will accrue more interest and you’ll probably have to make a larger payment each month.

-LendingTree’s student loan repayment calculator can help you estimate how much interest you’re paying each month, and estimate how much of your monthly payment is actually going toward the principal of your loan.
+LendingTree’s student loan repayment calculator can help you estimate how much interest you’re paying each month, as well as how much of your monthly payment is actually going toward the principal of your loan.

 4. You deferred your loans